Titán (wrestler): Unbound Co. (2026–present)

-Ring of Honor (2017–2018)
+Ring of Honor (2017–2018, 2024–2025)

-In August 2017 Titán participated in the CMLL/NJPW/Ring of Honor/RevPro-promoted War of the Worlds UK tour, replacing an injured Atlantis as a CMLL representative, making his debut for both Ring of Honor and in England.
-On the first night he unsuccessfully challenged Kushida for the ROH World Television Championship, followed by losses on nights two and three as well.
-For the December 2017 ROH PPV Final Battle, Titán teamed up with Dragon Lee and Flip Gordon to unsuccessfully challenge Bullet Club (Adam Page, Matt Jackson and Nick Jackson) for the ROH World Six-Man Tag Team Championship.
-The following day The Young Bucks defeated The Best Friends (Beretta and Chuckie T) and Dragon Lee/Titán at a ROH Television taping event on December 16, 2017.
-In 2018 he returned to ROH for one night, losing to Cody as part of ROH's television taping on June 6.
+In August 2017, Titán made his Ring of Honor (ROH) debut for the CMLL/NJPW/ROH/RevPro-promoted War of the Worlds UK tour, replacing an injured Atlantis as a CMLL representative.
+On the first night, he unsuccessfully challenged Kushida for the ROH World Television Championship, followed by losses on nights two and three.
+At Final Battle on December 15, Titán, Dragon Lee and Flip Gordon unsuccessfully challenged Bullet Club (Adam Page and The Young Bucks) for the ROH World Six-Man Tag Team Championship.
+He returned to ROH for one night at a television taping on June 2, 2018 (aired July 7), losing to Cody.